mikx007/best_corn_tweets/README.md

 pip install requests

-this is the library for API requests we are using

 pip install -U python-dotenv

-this will install dot-env which is a library we use to load our dotenv file
+This will install dot-env which is a library we use to load our .env file.
+Requests is the library we will use for our API calls in python.

 If want to run this project on your own computer you will need to initialize a .env file with keys given to you by Twitter for developers.
 This .env file should be formated like the string bellow.